 The job outlook for nursing is very hopeful, with a projected and continued growth of 25% through 2024.
 Along with the high growth, there’s an even more positive spin for Certified Nurse Midwife jobs.

 Since this type of training is a specialization, and since it relates directly to one of the most in-demand fields of nursing (pediatrics), the employment outlook points toward the very high likelihood that a Certified Nurse Midwife certification is one of the best career moves a nurse can make.

 Will I Make More as a Certified Nurse Midwife?

-The Certified Nurse Midwife salary is higher at $113,930 for a mean annual wage (or $54.78/hour), compared with the average nurse.
-In this position, and with this salary, the CNM may work a sole provider or as part of a healthcare team in a practice or gynecological care practice.
-The greatest levels of success, the best employment outlook, and the highest salary outlook is associated with a graduate degree and associated advanced training, specialization, and experience.
-An estimated 82% of CNM individuals hold a master’s degrees.
+The Certified Nurse Midwife’s salary is higher at $113,930 for a mean annual wage (or $54.78/hour), compared with the average nurse.
+In this position, and with this salary, the CNM may work as a sole provider or as part of a healthcare team in a practice or gynecological care practice.
+The greatest levels of success, the best employment outlook, and the highest salary outlook are associated with a graduate degree and associated advanced training, specialization, and experience.
+An estimated 82% of CNM individuals hold a master’s degree.

 While General Medical and Surgical Hospitals may be lucrative for this field, many CNW candidates pursue this path because:

 - They want to work with women and babies.

 - They are passionate about fostering the entrance of the newest generation into this world.

 - They want to support the best, most positive, and healthiest natural birth experience for the baby and the mother.